-1. Dilwara Temples.
 These are located at a distance of around 3 km from Mt.
 Abu.
-Built by Vastupal and Tejpal between the 11th and 13th century AD, this place is surrounded by lush greenery.
+Built by Vastupal and Tejpal between the 11th and 13th centuries AD, this place is surrounded by lush greenery.
 Located at a great height above the surrounding areas, the temples are visited by the Jain devotees from across the country.

-2. Mt.
-Abu Wildlife Sanctuary.
 Mount Abu is a very beautiful hill station that is endowed with a wide variety of flora and fauna.
 And these can easily be witnessed at Mt.
 Abu wildlife sanctuary.
 This place was granted the status of a wildlife sanctuary in 1980 and is a popular tourist hotspot that is spread around 288 square kilometers.
 Mount Abu wildlife sanctuary is one of the best places to visit in Rajasthan.

-It is one of the highest peaks which is situated in the Aravali range with an altitude of around 1,722 m above the sea level.
-For the adventure seekers as well as the people who would like to have some insane level fun, this place is a must-visit.
+It is one of the highest peaks which is situated in the Aravali range with an altitude of around 1,722 m above sea level.
+For the adventure seekers as well as the people who would like to have some insane-level fun, this place is a must-visit.

-5. Achalgarh Village.
 It is one of the most picturesque villages situated in Mt.
 Abu.
 This place is famous for some places like Achalgarh Fort and the Achleshwar temple.
-Moreover, this place is also situated at the very top of the mountain peak, which makes it a must-visit spot to reach for adventure travellers.
+Moreover, this place is also situated at the very top of the mountain peak, which makes it a must-visit spot to reach for adventure travelers.

-By Air.
-Travelling to Mount Abu via Udaipur Airport would be quite convenient for you as there are direct daily flights from Delhi and Mumbai to Udaipur.
-From the airport, one is required to cover another 180 km to reach Mount Abu via taxi or a bus.
+Travelling to Mount Abu via Maharana Pratap Airport (UDR), Udaipur would be quite convenient for you as there are direct daily flights from Delhi and Mumbai to Udaipur.
+From the airport, one is required to cover another 185 km to reach Mount Abu via taxi or a bus.

-By Road.
 The overall connectivity via road is quite good.
 There are many buses which travel to Mount Abu from different cities.
-And depending upon your budget you can either take an AC, deluxe or a semi-deluxe bus.
+And depending upon your budget you can either take an AC, deluxe, or a semi-deluxe bus.
 You may also drive down to the hill station in your personal vehicle.